Deepstrikeioo/DeepStrikeLLC/_posts/2025-11-22-Types of Penetration Testing.md

 In plain language, professional pen testing is like a health check up or practice drill for your IT systems.
 It helps you identify and treat health issues vulnerabilities before they become a crisis, and ensures you follow the security rules required by regulations.
 Penetration testing is a proactive, expert led service that simulates real attacks to find and fix security weaknesses.
 It covers everything from technical network exploits to human based social attacks, and follows a structured process of planning, attacking, and reporting.
 The result is a stronger security posture, reduced risk of breach, and peace of mind.
 For businesses subject to regulations like PCI DSS or HIPAA, regular pen tests are not just wise, they're often required.
-In short, using professional penetration testing services helps organizations uncover hidden problems, tighten defenses, and avoid the costly fallout of cyberattacks.
+In short, using professional [penetration testing services](https://deepstrike.io/services/penetration-testing-services) penetration testing services helps organizations uncover hidden problems, tighten defenses, and avoid the costly fallout of cyberattacks.

 ```bash
 sudo apt update